bk7084/bk7084.github.io/assignments/FinalProject_1.md

 triangles by setting the location of each triangle vertex in the vertex.
 These should be given when you create a mesh component.
 The *BasicWall* class in *components.py* shows you how to set texture coordinates for each vertex.
-There’s also a class *WindowWall*, which uses a *SubMesh* to set different textures for some triangles in the mesh.
+There’s also a class *BasicWindowWall*, which uses a *SubMesh* to set different textures for some triangles in the mesh.
 Look at the code in *WindowWall* to see how it works.
 We’ve provided some basic textures as part of the assignment.
 You are encouraged to create and use